Yvonnejyy/WineReviewsNLP/README.md

 # WineReviewsNLP
-This repository contains the notebook predicting wine scores using Natural Language Process (NLP).
+### This repository contains the notebook predicting wine scores based on text reviews using Natural Language Process (NLP).